 Highlights: Aside from the wreck itself, Grey Reef Shark, Great Barracudas, Pufferfish and various Flatworms.

-Insider Tips: If you find yourself falling in love with wreck diving, you might want to consider heading to Pattaya, a place which is loosely labelled as the “wreck diving capital of Thailand” Pattaya is home to five wrecks, namely the HTMS Kut, HTMS Khram and HTMS Mataphon which are all World War II era ships from the US Navy that were decommissioned and given to the Thai Navy.
+If you enjoy wreck diving, you might want to consider heading to Pattaya, a place which is loosely labeled as the “wreck diving capital of Thailand” Pattaya is home to five wrecks, namely the HTMS Kut, HTMS Khram and HTMS Mataphon which are all World War II-era ships from the US Navy that were decommissioned and given to the Thai Navy.

 Located not too far from Pattaya is an island called Koh Chang which is home to the largest shipwreck dive spot in all of Thailand!
 The HTMS Chang is 100m in length and can be explored thoroughly!

-Diving Season in Thailand
+Liveaboard Diving in Thailand